The Teddy Bear Hospital is back in 2022! To learn all about this meaningful and heartwarming awareness campaign, read this article!

 Download all documents related to this election below:

-Each year, students elect a representative to represent them at the dean's office level.
+Every year, students elect a representative to speak for them on the Dean’s Office team.
 This year, Théo Lacoste, a fourth-year medical student at the ADV campus, was chosen to represent you.
-Learn more about him and Ademmoos' activities in this interview!
-Portrait.
+Learn a little more about him and Ademmoos’s initiatives in this interview!
+Profile.

-Hello Theo, first of all, who are you?
+Hi Theo, first of all, who are you?
 Can you introduce yourself?

-My name is Théo Lacoste, and I am a fourth-year medical student at the ADV campus.
-I am also an elected student representative on the academic council and president of Ademmoos (elected students from all disciplines).
-I am aiming to become a doctor, of course, but I don't necessarily have a specific specialty in mind, other than specializing in something cross-disciplinary like emergency medicine.
-But I'm open to other possibilities.
-I think it's important to do several internships in different fields to be sure about your future!
+My name is Théo Lacoste; I’m a fourth-year medical student at the ADV campus.
+I’m also a student representative on the Academic Council and president of Ademmoos (the student council for all programs).
+I’m planning to become a doctor, of course, but I don’t necessarily have a specific specialty in mind, other than perhaps something interdisciplinary like emergency medicine.
+But I’m open to other options—I think it’s important to complete internships in various fields to secure your future!

-You are president of Ademmoos: can you remind us what this association does?
+You are the president of Ademmoos: can you tell us what this organization does?

-It should be noted that our faculty has several campuses and several programs.
-Student representation on the various councils is therefore ensured by elected student representatives.
-This is a very significant undertaking.
-In 2016, we therefore decided to create this association to free elected students from the groundwork (particularly everything related to communication, infographics, etc.) but also to develop projects with other student associations.
-The aim is really to bring together, unite, and coordinate associations and, through them, students.
+It’s important to note that our Faculty has multiple campuses and academic programs.
+Student representation on the various councils is therefore provided by elected student representatives.
+This is a significant undertaking.
+So in 2016, we decided to create this association to relieve elected student representatives of the administrative workload (particularly everything related to communication, infographics, etc.) but also to develop projects with other student associations.
+The goal is truly to bring together, unite, and coordinate the associations and, through them, the students.

-The members of the association are students elected to various representative councils, but we also have non-elected members.
-They often contribute very interesting insights from a different perspective at our monthly meetings.
+The association’s members consist of students elected to various representative councils, but we also have non-elected members.
+They often contribute very interesting insights from a different perspective during our monthly meetings.

-Yes, for example MAP (Montpellier Artistic Project), which is an association focused on the arts.
-We organized an art therapy workshop with them, led by a professional, for students, with the aim of combating stress related to their studies.
-But the projects we lead/coordinate can also be carried out outside of our associations.
-I am thinking in particular of the "Dry January" challenge (see Instagram post below) that we recently ran in collaboration with the ICM, or the "Tobacco-Free Month."
+Yes, for example, MAP (Montpellier Artistic Project), which is an arts-focused organization.
+Together with them, we organized an art therapy workshop led by a professional in the field for students, with the goal of helping them cope with academic stress.
+But the projects we lead or coordinate can also take place outside of our organizations.
+I’m thinking in particular of the“Dry January”challenge (see Instagram post below) that we recently ran in collaboration with the ICM, or“Smoke-Free Month.”

-See this post on Instagram
+View this post on Instagram

 A post shared by ADEMMOOS (@ademmoos)

-I have three main responsibilities: First, an academic responsibility, which is very institutional.
-I work closely with the dean's team, particularly Dean Isabelle Laffont, but also with the teaching and administrative teams to represent the students' views.
-This involves regularly attending meetings, but also listening to what is happening both at the student level and at the faculty level.
-I act as a kind of "shuttle" to pass information up and down the chain of command.
-I pass this information on to the student representatives, who then disseminate it to the various departments, sites, and classes.
+I have three main responsibilities: First, an academic role, which is very institutional in nature.
+I work closely with the dean’s office, particularly Dean Isabelle Laffont, as well as the teaching and administrative staff, to represent the students’ perspective.
+This involves regularly attending meetings, but also staying attuned to what’s happening among students and within the faculty environment.
+I act as a sort of “shuttle” to relay information up and down the chain.
+I pass this information on to the student representatives, who then share it with the various programs, campuses, and graduating classes.

-The second mission focuses on the Ademmoos association.
-I have to provide "guidance" on the policy for our term of office.
-I will come back to this later, but the idea is to divide up the important issues among the 40 students in the association: some will deal with reforms, others with welfare or coordination with other associations.
+The second task focuses on the Ademmoos association.
+I need to establish a “guiding principle” for our term’s policy.
+I’ll come back to this, but the idea is to distribute key issues among the association’s 40 students: some will handle reforms, others will focus on student well-being or coordination with other associations.

-My third mission is really to be in direct contact with the students.
-I can be contacted for this purpose by the class representatives, but that's not enough, as information can get lost.
-So, I make it a point of honor to organize as many face-to-face meetings as possible with the different classes to discuss, "take the temperature," and gather information directly from the students about their needs and feelings.
-This information is then useful to me in my first academic mission, in order to convey the students' wishes as accurately as possible.
+My third priority is really to maintain direct contact with the students.
+While class representatives may reach out to me for this purpose, that’s not enough—information can get lost along the way.
+So, I make it a point of honor to organize as many in-person meetings as possible with the different classes to discuss issues, “gauge the mood,” and gather feedback directly from students about their needs and feelings.
+This information is then useful to me in carrying out my primary academic role, allowing me to represent the students’ interests as accurately as possible.

-It seems simple from the outside, but it is actually quite complex, because we have to reconcile everyone's opinions and ultimately succeed in finding agreements based on our disagreements!
-However, this is done with everyone's goodwill and mutual understanding.
-We must work together and look at the issues to be resolved through each person's perspective, so that the solutions adopted are beneficial to everyone.
-This duty to live together is truly essential, and we regularly remind the whole team of this, most recently to the newly elected student representatives on the management and teaching councils.
+It seems simple from the outside, but it’s actually quite complex, because we have to reconcile everyone’s views; ultimately, we have to find common ground despite our differences!
+Nevertheless, this is achieved through everyone’s goodwill and mutual understanding.
+We must work together and view the issues to be resolved through each person’s perspective, so that the solutions we adopt benefit everyone.
+This duty to live together is truly essential, and we regularly emphasize this to the entire team—most recently to the newly elected student representatives on the Administrative Council and the Academic Council.

-Then there are all the considerations surrounding student well-being.
-This is something that is fairly new, which wasn't talked about much a few years ago and which has been brought to light by the health crisis.
-Today more than ever, this issue has become our top priority.
+Then there are all the discussions surrounding student well-being.
+This is a relatively new issue—one that wasn’t talked about much a few years ago and that has been brought to light by the health crisis.
+Today more than ever, this topic has become our top priority.

-But we can't take action without knowing the extent of the problem!
-So we set ourselves the initial goal of gathering students' opinions and experiences through surveys.
-We collected more than 1,000 responses to our first questionnaire on mental health, which was distributed during the winter— I'd like to take this opportunity to thank everyone who responded!
-The results of this survey are currently being processed.
-In addition, a few weeks ago we began distributing a new survey on gender-based and sexual violence that students may experience at the university, in the evening, or at their workplace/internship in order to define the scope of the problem and thus identify corrective actions to limit incidents or even punish them if necessary.
+But we can’t take action without understanding the full scope of the issue!
+So we set our first goal to gather students’ opinions and experiences through surveys.
+We were able to collect over 1,000 responses to our first questionnaire on mental health, which was distributed over the winter— and I’d like to take this opportunity to thank everyone who responded!
+The results of this survey are currently being analyzed.
+Additionally, a few weeks ago we began distributing a new survey regarding gender-based and sexual violence that students may experience at the university, at parties, or at their workplace or internship, in order to define the scope of the problem and thus identify corrective actions to limit such incidents or even impose sanctions where necessary.

 In practice, do you implement measures to promote student well-being?

-Yes, from a practical point of view, this year we created a wellness center with two project managers who are medical students (Ulysse Godin and Maribelle Dossou-Yovo).
-Their mission is to organize awareness-raising events.
-For example, there was a conference on addiction with Professor Hélène Donnadieu-Rigole, Tobacco-Free Month, Dry January, etc. In March, we will have a conference on psychosocial risks and workaholism.
+Yes, from a practical standpoint, we launched a wellness initiative this year with two project coordinators who are medical students (Ulysse Godin and Maribelle Dossou-Yovo).
+Their role is to organize awareness-raising events.
+For example, there was a conference on addiction with Prof. Hélène Donnadieu-Rigole, No Smoking Month, Dry January… In March, we’ll have a conference on psychosocial risks and “workaholism.”
 These events are quite popular with students.

-There are also other practical projects outside the theme of "well-being," such as the Internal Future Forum, which is led by former Vice Dean Florian Mary and aims to connect fifth- and sixth-year students with interns so they can share their experiences.
+There are also other practical initiatives beyond the “well-being” theme, such as the Intern Forum, led by former Associate Dean Florian Mary, which aims to connect fifth- and sixth-year students with interns so they can share their experiences.

-My motivation came from my previous commitments, both at Ademmoos and at ANEMF (Association Nationale des Etudiants en Médecine de France), because last year I was very involved in issues surrounding R2C (reform of the second cycle of medical studies) at the national level.
-This made me want to get even more involved at the local level, on issues that we encounter on a daily basis.
+My motivation grew out of my previous involvement, both with Ademmoos and with the ANEMF (National Association of Medical Students in France), because last year I was deeply engaged in issues surrounding the R2C (reform of the second cycle of medical studies) at the national level.
+This made me want to get even more involved at the local level, addressing the issues we face on a daily basis.

-Of course, discussions with my predecessors also had a strong influence on me.
-Everything then fell into place very naturally, with the desire to help future students guiding my choices.
+Of course, my conversations with my predecessors also had a strong influence on me.
+Everything fell into place very naturally after that, as my desire to help the incoming classes guided my decisions.
 I wanted to see my studies from a different perspective.

-Afterwards, yes, it's very time-consuming.
-It can sometimes be a bit difficult to juggle everything!
-So it's important to surround yourself with the right people and know how to delegate.
-In this regard, I would particularly like to thank Florent Benoist, who is General VP of Ademmoos and representative on the Educational Council.
-He helps me a lot and enables me to organize myself effectively.
+That said, yes, it’s very time-consuming.
+It can sometimes be a bit tough to juggle everything!
+So it’s important to surround yourself with the right people and know how to delegate.
+In that regard, I’d especially like to thank Florent Benoist, who is Ademmoos’s General VP and a member of the Pedagogical Council; he really helps me out a lot and enables me to stay organized.

-How is one elected Vice Dean?
+How is someone elected as Vice Dean?

-The Vice Dean is nominated by the student representatives on the Management Board.
-He or she is often included on the list of elected students.
-The Council then votes for or against the proposed student.
-This proposal is discussed internally within Ademmoos beforehand.
-Once elected, the Vice Dean serves for two years, but we often resign after one year in order to focus on our studies.
+The Vice Dean is nominated by the student representatives on the Management Council.
+He or she is often part of the list of elected students.
+The Council then votes in favor of or against the nominated student.
+This nomination is subject to prior internal discussions within Ademmoos.
+Once elected, the Vice Dean serves a two-year term, but we often resign after one year to focus on our studies.

-Thank you very much for this conversation: do you have any final words?
+Thank you very much for this conversation: do you have any final thoughts?

-Yes, regarding one of the priorities of my term, well-being.
-I would like to convey the following message: it's okay not to be okay.
+Yes, regarding one of the priorities of my term: well-being.
+I’d like to convey the following message: it’s okay not to be doing well.
 Health students come from a highly selective system where you always have to be the best.
-Culturally, it's difficult for us to say when we're not doing well; we tend to hide our weaknesses.
-However, it's not abnormal to feel bad!
-There are support services available on the Faculty's website.
+Culturally, it’s therefore difficult for us to say when things aren’t going well; we tend to hide our weaknesses.
+However, it’s not unusual to feel down!
+There are support resources available on the Faculty’s website.
 We need to break the silence surrounding this taboo and take advantage of the resources developed jointly by students and the faculty to feel better.
-Alone, we go faster, but together, we go further!
+Alone we go faster, but together we go further!

-For the second year the Agnes McLaren Association is organizing a medical award worth €4,000!
-Applications are open to students at the Montpellier-Nîmes Faculty of Medicine who will be defending their thesis between September 2021 and March 2023.
-See below for registration details and thesis eligibility criteria.
+For the second year the Agnes McLaren Association is organizing a medical prize worth €4,000!
+Applications are open to students at the Montpellier-Nîmes Faculty of Medicine who will defend their clinical thesis between September 2021 and March 2023.
+See below for registration details and the eligibility criteria for your thesis.

-This prize rewards a thesis in medicine focusing on the health of women and/or children in precarious or vulnerable situations and funds work based on this thesis.
+This award recognizes a doctoral dissertation in medicine focusing on the health of women and/or children in precarious or vulnerable situations and funds research based on that dissertation

 TheAgnes McLaren Association, founded in 2018, works to preserve the memory ofAgnes McLaren, a Scottish woman and the first female doctor to graduate from the Faculty of Medicine in Montpellier in 1878.
-It is in honor of this female doctor, who dedicated her life to caring for the most disadvantaged women or those excluded from society, that the association wishes to award a medical prize for the first time.
+It is in honor of this physician, who dedicated her life to caring for the most disadvantaged women or those excluded from society, that the association wishes to award a medical prize for the first time.

-Thus, to mark the faculty's 800th anniversary in 2020, the association established the Agnès McLaren Prize for Medicine.
-Every two years, this prize rewards a practical thesis and a post-thesis work (or project), focusing on the health of women in precarious/vulnerable situations or the health of children exposed to precariousness and/or vulnerable situations.
-It also funds a work based on this thesis.
-The Prize, worth €4,000, will be awarded in June 2023 after pre-selection by a committee and review by a jury composed of healthcare professionals.
+To mark the Faculty’s 800th anniversary in 2020, the association established the Agnès McLaren Prize in Medicine.
+Every two years, this prize is awarded for a clinical thesis and a post-thesis project, focusing on the health of women in precarious or vulnerable situations or the health of children exposed to precariousness and/or vulnerable situations.
+It also funds a project based on this thesis.
+The Prize, in the amount of €4,000, will be awarded in June 2023 following a preliminary selection by a committee and review by a jury composed of healthcare professionals.

-For the first edition, a prize was awarded to Justine Allouche for her knowledge and practice of cervical cancer screening.
+In the first edition, Justine Allouche won an award for her knowledge and expertise in cervical cancer screening.

-In 2021, the prize was won by Justine Allouche for her work focusing on assessing knowledge and practices regarding cervical cancer screening among women in prostitution in the Gard and Hérault departments.
-Justine was featured in an article in Midi Libre on this occasion!
+In 2021, the award was won by Justine Allouche for her work assessing knowledge and practices regarding cervical cancer screening among women in prostitution in the Gard and Hérault departments.
+Justine was featured in an article in Midi Libre on that occasion!

-Eligibility criteria
+Eligibility Criteria

-In order to compete for this medical award, candidates must meet several eligibility criteria:
+To be eligible for this medical award, candidates must meet several eligibility criteria:

 • Open to our students

-Criterion 1: Be a student at the Montpellier-Nîmes Faculty of Medicine
+Criterion 1: Be a student at the Montpellier-Nîmes School of Medicine

 • Year 2021-22-23